f-lsq/library-loans-db/readme.md

 nodemon
 ```

-The server will start and the API endpoints may be reached using tools such as Advanced REST Client, Postman or Insomnia
+The server will start and the API endpoints may be reached using tools such as Advanced REST Client (ARC), Postman or Insomnia

 ## API Endpoints
 The following API endpoints are available to perform the CRUD operations.